Murder of Alijah Mullis: Execution

-On May 23, 2024, Mullis's death warrant was issued, which scheduled his execution to take place on September 24, 2024, which was four days after his 38th birthday.
+On May 23, 2024, Mullis's death warrant was issued, and his execution was scheduled for September 24, 2024, four days after his 38th birthday.

-Mullis was one of the five inmates across five different states in the U.S. who were slated to be executed within one week between September 20 and September 26, 2024.
-All five were executed.
-The other four inmates were Freddie Eugene Owens, who murdered a convenience store clerk in South Carolina in 1997; Marcellus Williams, charged for the fatal stabbing of a former reporter in Missouri in 1998; Alan Eugene Miller, charged with the murder of three people in a 1999 spree shooting in Alabama; and Emmanuel Littlejohn, charged with the robbery and killing of a convenience store owner in Oklahoma in 1992.
-One of these five inmates, Marcellus Williams, was executed on the same date as Mullis despite his claims of innocence.
-Another one of them, Owens, was executed on September 20.
+Mullis was one of the five inmates across five U.S. states who were executed between September 20 and September 26, 2024.
+The other four inmates were Freddie Eugene Owens, who murdered a convenience store clerk in South Carolina in 1997; Marcellus Williams, convicted of fatally stabbing a former reporter in Missouri in 1998; Alan Eugene Miller, convicted of the murder of three people in a 1999 spree shooting in Alabama; and Emmanuel Littlejohn, convicted of the robbery and killing of a convenience store owner in Oklahoma in 1992.
+One of these five inmates, Marcellus Williams, proclaimed his innocence but was executed on the same date as Mullis.

-During the final months leading up to his tentative execution date, Mullis did not appeal to stay his execution or file for clemency to the Texas Board of Pardons and Paroles.
+During the months leading up to his tentative execution date, Mullis did not appeal to stay his execution or file for clemency to the Texas Board of Pardons and Paroles.
 He additionally stated, "It was my decision that put me here."

-On September 24, 2024, Mullis was executed by lethal injection at Huntsville Unit.
-In his last words, he thanked prison officials and staff for "changes made across the system" that allowed rehabilitation to be possible for even the condemned, and he apologized to his son's mother and her family, stating he regretted causing the death of Alijah but had no regrets for welcoming death and giving up his appeals against the death penalty.
-Mullis was pronounced dead at 7:01pm after a single dose of pentobarbital was administered to him.
+On September 24, 2024, Mullis was executed by lethal injection at the Huntsville Unit.
+In his last words, he thanked prison officials and staff for "changes made across the system" that allowed rehabilitation to be possible for even the condemned, and he apologized to his son's mother and her family, stating he regretted causing the death of Alijah.
+He said he welcomed death and did not regret giving up his appeals against the death penalty.
+Mullis was pronounced dead at 7:01 pm after a single dose of pentobarbital was administered to him.
 Mullis was the fourth inmate put to death in 2024 in Texas.

-Shawn Nolan, Mullis' defense attorney, wrote in a statement that his client had "always accepted responsibility" for the awful crime he committed and that "Texas will kill a redeemed man tonight.
-He never had a chance at life being abandoned by his parents and then severely abused by his adoptive father starting at age 3.
+Shawn Nolan, Mullis's defense attorney, wrote in a statement that his client had "always accepted responsibility" for the awful crime he committed and that "Texas will kill a redeemed man tonight.
+He never had a chance at life, being abandoned by his parents and then severely abused by his adoptive father starting at age 3.
 During his decade and a half on death row he spent countless hours working on his redemption.
 And he achieved it."